include-yy/citset/README.md

 The main design goal of this small library is to be small, correct, self contained.
 Clarity of the code is highly valued.

 ### Notable features and omissions
-- the biggest number of bits you can get at a time is 4294967295(0XFFFFFFFF), delimited by the max value of unsinged int.
+- the biggest number of bits you can get at a time is 4294967295(0XFFFFFFFF), delimited by the max value of unsigned int.
 - it is mostly functional.

 ### API